hdgarrood/purescript-benchotron/docs/Benchotron/Core.md

   input size.
 Often it's acceptable to set this to 1.
 By using higher values, you can have more confidence in your results; however, your benchmarks will also take much longer to run.
-* `gen`: An Eff action which should produce a random input of the given argument size when executed.
+* `gen`: a QuickCheck generator, which should produce a random input of the given argument size when executed.
 * `functions`: An array of competing functions to be benchmarked.

 #### `Benchmark`